-- (1) The requirements of this rule shall not apply to thermal spraying operations. - (2) The spray booth requirements of subparagraph (d)(1)(A) and paragraph (d)(3) shall not apply to operations where chromate coatings are applied only by flow coater, roll coater, dip coater, or hand application methods. - (3) The spray booth requirements of subparagraph (d)(1)(A) and paragraphs (d)(3) and the transfer efficiency requirements in (j)(3) shall not apply to any touch up and repair operation spraying chromate coatings that is conducted outside of a spray booth, provided the touch up and repair operation is performed inside a building enclosure, and emissions and cancer risk from the touch up and repair operation have been calculated and included in an approved facility-wide health risk assessment that does not exceed a facility-wide cancer risk of 10 in a million.
+- (1) The requirements of this rule shall not apply to thermal spraying operations. - (2) The requirements of subparagraph (d)(1)(A) and paragraph (d)(3) shall not apply to operations where chromate coatings are applied by flow coater, roll coater, dip coater, or hand application methods. - (3) The requirements of subparagraph (d)(1)(A) and paragraphs (d)(3) and (j)(3) shall not apply to any touch up and repair operation spraying chromate coatings that is conducted outside of a spray booth, provided the touch up and repair operation is performed inside a building enclosure, and emissions and cancer risk from the touch up and repair operation are calculated and included in an approved facility-wide health risk assessment that limits the cancer risk to 10 in a million.